 In the female pelvis, the seat bones are much further apart, which means that if she is riding in a 'male' saddle, she will likely be sitting on the seat seaming, which is generally pretty uncomfortable.
 Often, seat twist and seat width are mixed up, and she will end up buying a saddle with a wide twist rather than the wide seat she needs to accommodate her pelvic shape.
-As a result, the knees and hips will angle out instead of being able to hang straight down and she will not sit comfortably for both reasons - the twist is too wide, and the seat is too narrow.
+As a result, the knees and hips will angle out instead of being able to hang straight down and she will not sit com-Women's hip bones are articulated onto fortably for both reasons - the twist is too wide, and the seat is too narrow.

-You need to look at the distance between the seams on the seat, which should be wide enough to allow the female seat bones to sit on the padding.
-If this is too narrow, it feels like you're sitting on a ridge, or that your seat bones are falling off the edge of the seat.
+You need to look at the distance beamateur riders, who started riding later in tween the seams on the seat, which should be wide enough to allow the female seat bones to sit on the padding.
+If this is too narrow, it feels like you're sitting on a off the edge of the seat.